alepharchives/exsml/README.md

 ## Ideology

 Use UNIX tools all the way.
 We want a pipeline of commands, not some big buildsystem built into the REPL.
-Use Makefiles or SCONS for building the software.
+Use Autotools.
 Prefer sh(1) for scripting and Python if it is more expensive.

-Handle the win32 implementation separately.
+   * Handle the win32 implementation separately.
+   * Kill old Macintosh code.
+   * Kill old MSDOS code.
+   * Kill the Threaded/Direct Jump compiler.

 ## Original readme: